VanpleW/IFTTT/README.md

 ## Project Trails

+### Codes for today
+You could find the sensestudy codes for today [here](https://raw.githubusercontent.com/yzhang0301/codes/master/overlay.py)

-### Project 1: Facial Keypoints recognition
+### Project 2: Facial Keypoints recognition
-1. Go to the project folder by open up the terminal, type the following to change directory
+1. Go to the project folder by opening up the terminal and type the following commands to change directory
 ```
 cd Desktop/sensestorm_workshop/4_facial_keypoints
 ```